How do I find a good technician/repairer?

 Ask Retailers

-One useful piece of advice is to find the best hi-fi store/s in the largest city near you.
-Ask someone experienced there who they use to service and repair the type of equipment you own.
+One useful piece of advice I can offer is to find the best hi-fi store/s in the largest city near you.
+Ask an experienced staff member who they use/recommend to service and repair the type of equipment you own.
+Good retailers use technicians they can rely on.
+Experienced staff should be able to recommend someone who can assist you or perhaps even arrange the repair through their store.
+Shonky retailers recommend shonky repairers, and vice versa.

 Keep in mind that retailers add a charge for dealing with and arranging such work.
 This is quite reasonable, given that it takes a real person time to book in and arrange a repair job, and this will be an addition to the raw repair cost charged by the technician.